Mariners vs. Braves Player Props Betting Odds

 Kelenic Stats

-- Jarred Kelenic has 42 hits with 12 doubles, a triple, eight home runs, 11 walks and 21 RBI.
-He's also stolen six bases.
+- Jarred Kelenic has recorded 43 hits with 12 doubles, a triple, eight home runs and 12 walks.
+He has driven in 21 runs with six stolen bases.

 Kelenic Recent Games